Classifying COVID-19 vaccine narratives: Analysis

+We analyse (1) whether our newly collected posts improve the performance on the minority classes in FD data; (2) whether the introduction of the \texttt{AnimalVac} class impacts the performance on the six human-related vaccine classes.

+\paragraph{Data Split} For the first purpose, we construct two training sets (\texttt{Training set(imbalanced)} and \texttt{Training set(balanced)}) and a test set (\texttt{Test set(six-class)}).
+The data of the six topics except for \texttt{MRE} in the FD data is randomly split in the ratio of 7:3 in the case of \texttt{Training set(imbalanced)} and \texttt{Test set(six-class)}.
+Since the \texttt{MRE} class only consists of seven posts in the FD dataset, we include them in the \texttt{Test set(six-class)} only.
+The newly collected \texttt{MRE} posts are randomly split in the same ratio as above to complete the \texttt{Training set(imbalanced)} and \texttt{Test set(six-class)}.
+The \texttt{Training set(balanced)} is the combination of \texttt{Training set(imbalanced)} and the rest of the new posts we collected during data augmentation.

+To contrast the performance before and after the introduction of the new category \texttt{AnimalVac}, we randomly split the data points in the \texttt{AnimalVac} class into two parts (7:3) and add them into \texttt{Training set(balanced)} and \texttt{Test set(six-class)} respectively, that is, \texttt{Training set(seven-class)} and \texttt{Test set(seven-class)}.
+Table \ref{tab:DataExp} presents the statistics of the training and test data.

-\paragraph{Evaluation of data augmentation:} we use \texttt{CANTM-COVID} for this set of experiments as it is the best performing model as shown above.
-The results are presented in Table \ref{tab:DataExpanResult}.
-We also show the confusion matrices in Fig \ref{Fig 2}.
+\paragraph{Experimental Setup} We use \texttt{CANTM-COVID} for this set of experiments as it is the best performing model as shown above.
+We run each experiment five times and report the average of macro-F1 and accuracy scores.